Maintaining Student Status & Forms

 Q: Can I travel while my application for change of status is pending?

-A: No. Leaving the U.S. while an application for change of status is pending is considered an abandonment of petition.
-Contact your international student advisor/DSO for for your options if you must travel out of the U.S. during this period.
+A: No. Leaving the U.S. while an application for change of status is pending is considered abandonment of the petition.
+If travel is necessary during this period, students must consult with their International Program Specialist to explore available options and understand the potential impact on their application.

-Remember: When you change your status in the United States, your visa in your passport does not change.
-Visas may only be obtained outside the United Status at a U.S. embassy or consulate.
-For example: If your status is changed to F-2 and you depart the United States, you must obtain an F-2 visa from a U.S. embassy or consulate outside the United States before re-entering the United States.
+Remember: When a change of status is approved within the United States, the visa stamp in the applicant’s passport does not change.
+U.S. visas can only be issued at a U.S. embassy or consulate outside the country.
+For example, if an individual’s status is changed to F-2 and they later depart the United States, they must obtain an F-2 visa from a U.S. embassy or consulate abroad before re-entering.

 It is your responsibility to remain in compliance with immigration and the university regulations.
 The ISSS office provides information and services to ensure that you are aware of your responsibilities and are able to remain complaint.
 The ISSS office has taken steps to provide you this information by creating the “International Student Compliance” Course, which every new student will be required to complete.
 In addition to our website and the course, the ISSS office hosts seminars and information sessions on various topics throughout the year.